 Evaluating protein catabolism

-Average fecal nitrogen excretion is approximately 2 g/day, but fecal nitrogen excretion is highly variable, especially in conditions resulting in excessive protein catabolism.
+Average fecal nitrogen excretion is approximately 1 to 2 g N/24 hours.
 Significantly abnormal excretion rates, resulting in negative nitrogen balance, may be associated with severe stress due to multiple trauma, head injury, sepsis, or extensive burns.
-Elevated values >2.5 g total fecal nitrogen/24 hours are usually found in cases of chronic progressive pancreatitis.
-The goal with therapy for a depleted person is a positive nitrogen balance of 4 to 6 g nitrogen/24-hours.
+Elevated values above 2.5 g N/24 hours may be consistent with chronic progressive pancreatitis.
+The goal with therapy for a depleted person is a positive nitrogen balance of 4 to 6 g N/24 hours.